 - Can you get sick from people who are asymptomatic (early stage of being sick before they show symptoms of infection)?

-There have been a few instances of transmissions before the person became sick or the symptoms were mild that the person did not know they were sick.
-Those are exceptions as most people became ill from being in close contact with someone who showed symptoms such as coughing and sneezing, therefore transmitting the virus through droplets.
-This is why B.C. health officials are focused on putting protection around people are ill and showing symptoms, in order to decrease the spread to others.
+- According to the BCCDC, there have been instances of transmission before the person became sick or when a person's symptoms were so mild that they did not know they were sick.
+However, it is unclear if this contributes to significant spread of the virus in the population.
+Most people become ill from being in close contact with someone who shows symptoms such as coughing and sneezing, therefore transmitting the virus through droplets.
+We continuously review the evidence and update information regularly.

 - What do I do if I think I have coronavirus disease?